vindyacharuni/VinOS/README.md

 # VinOS
-VinOs is acustom 16-bit OS,written entirely in assembly
+VinOs is a custom 16-bit OS, written entirely in assembly